-Limitations include the survey-based nature of the study from response bias.
-Additionally, there is concern for social desirability bias through survey responses due to the nature of quantitative and open-ended responses.
-Our results support the need for physician champions of care as well as institutional and governmental support through increased funding and resources to increase SNM uptake.
-Despite our study's shortcomings, our survey represents the initial step in understanding the practice patterns of Canadian urologists, and their perceived barriers to SNM utilization within Canada.
-Canadian urologists believe that SNM is underutilized with barriers including lack of trained expertise and care resources, poor confidence to recommend SNM appropriately, and urologist-perceived invasiveness of SNM.
-We believe addressing these barriers through continuing education on SNM referral indications and engaging resource stakeholders for accessto-care will serve to increase access to care within Canada.
+Despite our study's shortcomings, our survey represents the initial step in understanding the practice patterns of Canadian urologists, and their perceived barriers to SNM use within Canada.
+Canadian urologists believe that SNM is underused, with barriers including lack of trained expertise and care resources, poor confidence to recommend SNM appropriately, and urologist-perceived invasiveness of SNM.
+We believe addressing these barriers through continuing education on SNM referral indications and engaging resource stakeholders for access-to-care will serve to increase patient access within Canada.